leobut/geocachingUtils/README.md

 	- Show last log date next to the trackable on on a geocache detail page to see if the trackable is still alive
 - Translate geocache detail content using google translator
 - Show something like "no friend have found this cache", if no friends have found a certain cache
+- Improve icon set

-##How to run this extension
+##How to run this extension (DEVELOPMENT ONLY)
-Note: This is only needed if you want to run the extension directly from your local filesystem.
-The extension will be published to the chrome extension store as soon as there are _enough_ features implemented.
+Note: This is only needed if you are working on the extension and want to try something on your local machine.
+If you just want to download and use the extension, get it here: [Geocaching Utils](https://chrome.google.com/webstore/detail/geocaching-utils/aiddapoflafkbecobkoiakgagaijacaa)

 1. Before you run the extension, fill in your Google API key in file source/js/script.js
 2. Go to the extensions settings page in chrome (Make sure you have enabled the developer mode in chrome)